 She has also received multiple thank you notes from clinic administrators, Doctors and Research admins for outstanding service with the clinical and research patients

 Her clinical expertise is recognized both locally and outside the institution.
 As a result, she was invited to write an editorial in BMC Medicine about a manuscript looking at the role of corticosteroids in regressive autism.
-This editorial was published in BMC Medicine.
-Being an expert in her field, she was also invited to author multiple chapters in the 5th edition of Rosenberg’s Molecular and Genetic Basis of Neurological and Psychiatric Disease.
+This editorial was published in BMC Medicine for which she served as the first author.
+Being an expert in her field, she has authored multiple chapters in the 5th edition of Rosenberg’s Molecular and Genetic Basis of Neurological and Psychiatric Disease.

 Committees and Community Involvement:

 Dr Golla has been an active, well recognized member of division.
 In recognition of her dynamism and drive, she has been selected to be on multiple committees.
 She is a co-chair of the Child Neurology CME committee.
 As part of this committee, she has contributed to organizing and successfully conducting an annual CME conference for pediatric neurologists and pediatricians with a primary goal to provide updates on new frontiers in child neurology.
 She is also a member of executive and administrative committees of the Center for Autism and Developmental Disabilities.
 As a member of these committees she is involved with establishing an Autism database.